oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/10-upg-cdb-flashback/upg-cdb-flashback.md

 None.

-This lab is independent and self-contained.
-You can execute it at any time and in any order.
+This lab uses the *CDB19* databases.
+Don't do this lab at the same time as other labs using the same database.

 ## Task 1: Prepare your environment